tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 ## C: Project Rationale

-The **Project Rationale** provides a comprehensive picture of *why* the project is needed.
-Describe the business, technical, and/or user needs.
-Internal and external environmental factors might also be included.
+The **Project Rationale** provides a comprehensive picture of *why* the project is needed and *why* it is feasible.

+To rationalize the need, describe the business, technical, user needs, and internal or external environmental factors.
+Consider including an example illustrating how the project will help.
+To rationalize the project's feasibility, consider factors such as time, resources, and expertise.

 ## D: Current Project Environment

 For this section, do the following:

 - Discuss how the solution from A2 will improve the client's approach to achieving its goals (strategy).
-- Discuss how the solution from A2 will align with the client's beliefs and values (culture).
-This can explain how the solution does not contradict the client's culture.
+- Discuss how the solution from A2 will align with (or at least not contradict) the client's beliefs and values (culture).

-‘Environment' is an umbrella which includes 'strategy' and 'culture.'
+'Environment' is an umbrella which includes 'strategy' and 'culture.'

 ## E: Methodology

 :::{sidebar} Watch
 <iframe src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=e3d9d9d5-03c9-425f-abff-ac4c015c1410&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" title="E and F: Methodology & Goals" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" class ="center" alt= "Title screen for the video.">
 </iframe>
-This video was made for ROM2, but is relevant to this version, ROM3.
+We created this video for ROM2, but it is relevant to this version, ROM3.
 :::

 In this section, you must do the following:

-1. Identify a "standard" methodology used to plan the project, e.g., ADDIE or SDLC.
+1. Identify a "standard" methodology for project planning, e.g., ADDIE or SDLC.
-2. Describe the project steps to be completed in each phase of the methodology, e.g., analysis, design, etc.
+2. Describe the planned project steps in each phase of the methodology, e.g., analysis, design, etc.

-Step 2 provides a detailed implementation plan of what is outlined in section A2.
+Step 2 provides a detailed implementation plan, as outlined in section A2.
 If using a less-known methodology, relate it to a "standard" one.

 (task2:F)=